ritvik02/Computer-Vision-Projects/automated visual fruit detection for harvesting/README.md

 ## Deployment

 As I plan on implementing this on a robotic arm which can potentially be deployed on a farm so for the deployment part, the model will be quantized i.e make it smaller to fit on small device like Raspberry pi.
-Once the fruit that needs to be harvested is successfully detected, the Arduino will pass a signal to the robotic arm to pluck the fruit.
+Once the fruit that needs to be harvested is successfully detected and classified as a 'Ripened fruit', the Arduino will pass a signal to the robotic arm to pluck the fruit.